lmapii/run-clang-format/readme.md

 When specifying the command-line option `--check` this tool will execute in check mode, i.e., instead of trying to format all files resolved from the given field `paths`, the tool will execute `clang-format` with the parameters `--dry-run -WError` to check whether the style matches the configuration in `.clang-format`.

 > **Remark:** Specifying `--check` requires `clang-format` version 10 or higher since the `--dry-run` flag has been introduced only with this version of `clang-format`.
 This tool will check the version of the specified command and produce an error if the option is not supported.

+## Enabling strict `styleRoot` checks

+The command-line option `--strict-root` can be used to make sure that all files are siblings of the `styleRoot` directory and will thus be processed by `clang-format`.
+Without this option, this wrapper will simply pass all encountered files to `clang-format`.

+By default `clang-format` will not process any file for which it doesn't encounter a `.clang-format` file in any of the file's parent directory.
+Notice that formatting would still be executed if a `.clang-format` file exists somewhere in the file's path, even if it is not the `styleFile` specified by this tool.

+The `--strict-root` option therefore ensures that all files will be processed with the style file configured by the call to `run-clang-format`.

+> **Remark:** The `--strict-root` option should only be used for file trees that do not use symlinks or other paths.
+Such paths may not be resolved correctly.

 # Use-cases